-Through this novel area of concentration, students gain an enriched appreciation of the social context in which bioscience interventions and debates take place.
-They explore how medicine and culture interact to shape provider and patient identities, health care practices, and health care institutions.
-In addition, they gain critical analytical skills needed to participate in the broader public conversation and scholarship about health care.
+Medical humanities draws from the diverse domains of anthropology, cultural studies, ethics, film, history, law, literature, philosophy, religion, sociology, art, writing, and gender studies.
+Through this AoC, students will gain an enriched appreciation of the social context in which biomedical interventions and debates take place.
+Students explore how medicine and culture interact to shape provider and patient identities, healthcare practices, and healthcare institutions.
+In addition, they gain critical analytical skills needed to participate in the broader public conversation about health care.

 Center for Bioethics and Health Law

 Barco Law Building, Room 519